 8.1 In relation to the subcontractor’s datacentres, Supplier shall ensure that the subcontractor:

-8.3 Promptly revokes physical access rights when no longer required.
+8.1.2 Promptly revokes physical access rights when no longer required

-8.4 Requires authorised personnel to utilise multi-factor authentication mechanisms to access hosting data centre
+8.1.3 Requires authorized personnel to utilize multi-factor authentication mechanisms to access hosting data center floors.

-8.5 Securely maintains audit trails (including access dates and times) of all access to data centre floors.
+8.1.4 Securely maintains audit trails (including access dates and times) of all access to data center floors.

 9.1 Supplier shall ensure that:

-9.4 Production Client Data is never processed in non-production environments.
+9.1.3 Production Customer Data is never processed in non-production environments.

-9.5 Server instances processing Client Data will have active anti-malware services and host-based IDS (Intrusion
+9.1.4 Server instances processing Customer Data will have active anti-malware services and host-based IDS (Intrusion Detection Services).

-9.7 Client Data will be subject to daily backup and retained for 30 days, within the same geographical region as the
+9.1.5 Customer Data will be subject to daily backup and retained for 30 days, within the same geographical region as the Customer’s Tenant.

-9.8 Client Data processed in backup services will be encrypted at rest via AES-256 (GCM).
+9.1.6 Customer Data processed in backup services will be encrypted at rest via AES-256.

-9.11 Server instances processing Client Data will have security patch installed within two weeks of vendor release.
+9.1.9 Server instances processing Customer Data will have security patches installed within two weeks of vendor release.

 10.1 The Supplier shall ensure that:

-10.5 IP Whitelisting is supported to restrict traffic to orgvue from trusted source networks as identified by the Client.
+10.1.4 IP Whitelisting is supported to restrict traffic to Orgvue from trusted source networks as identified by the Customer.

 11.6 All Software development is aligned to OWASP Top 10 documentation and guidance.